Lucas-Lee11/BaaTimeBlogs/README.md

 "Baatime Blogs", as dubbed by our wonderful team of devos, provides users with a platform on which they can share anything from big ideas to passing whims.
 Users can manipulate blogs in a variety of ways, from adding, removing, and editing posts and blogs, to looking through blogs by other users.

 ## Installation
-The following instructions assume that you have Python 3.9 and pip already installed.
+The following instructions assume that you have [Python 3.9](https://www.python.org/downloads/ Download Python) and pip(https://pip.pypa.io/en/stable/installation/ Install pip) already installed.

 1. Clone this repository.